blackmagic-debug/black-magic-org/knowledge/compiling-windows.md

 ### Acquiring the source

-You have a choice at this point - of either grabbing down a release from the project's GitHub repositories, or cloning the main repository.
+You have a choice at this point:

+* of either grabbing down a release from the project's GitHub repositories, or
+* cloning the main repository.

 #### From release Zip file